rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 The minimum coverage requirement can only be input as a decimal number between 0 and 1 (such as 0.7)

-#### Interpro and Blast2GO paths
+#### InterProScan and Blast2GO paths

-For these two options you must enter the path to your interpro and blast2go input files.
+For these two options you must enter the path to your InterProScan and Blast2GO input files.

-The interpro file format is as follows:
+The InterProScan file format is as follows:

 ```
 c10004_g1_i1    3F8F69B8D17CEA7F        185     HMMPfam PF13976 gag_pre-integrs 37      108     1.0E-10 T       06-Nov-2014     IPR025724       GAG-pre-integrase domain
 ```

-The blast2go file format is as follows:
+The Blast2GO file format is as follows:

 ```
 c58101_g1_i1|m.1        uninformative   390     2       7.2E-10 0.0%    3       F:GO:0003674; P:GO:0008150; C:GO:0005575